 Equities and futures clear differently

 You are probably wondering why futures and securities accounts need separation in the first place?
 Futures and securities clear differently.
 Equity and equity options cleared through our clearinghouse, Apex Clearing Corp.
-Meanwhile, futures and options on futures clear through a futures commission merchant, widely known in the industry as an FCM. tastyworks’ FCM is FCStone, and they handle the clearing of all futures trading.
+Meanwhile, futures and options on futures clear through a futures commission merchant, widely known in the industry as an FCM. tastyworks’ FCM is StoneX (formerly known as FCStone), and they handle the clearing of all futures trading.